FAQs

 I Think I Have BPD, What Should I Do?

 If you think you have borderline personality disorder, your best bet is to seek a psychiatric evaluation.
 Don’t rely on a self diagnosis.
-We have a post that answers this question in more depth here.
+We have a post on BPD Beautiful’s blog that answers this question in more depth here.

-“I debated for months whether to launch a BPD blog (which has since grown to something much bigger than “just” a blog).
+“I debated for months whether I should start a blog to support my recovery from BPD.
 I wasn’t sure if I wanted to put my story out there.
-I worried about the repercussions and of the possibility of my narcissistic parent or a professional contact finding it.
+I worried about the repercussions and of the possibility of a professional contact finding it.
 I worried about my family’s privacy.
-In the end, I created BPD Beautiful (using a pseudonym) for a handful of reasons.
+In the end, I created BPD Beautiful [initially using the pseudonym Audrey Harper] for a handful of reasons.
 They are…

-- and the last, more personal reason was because blogging has always been something I’ve enjoyed doing.
+-and the last, more personal reason was because blogging has always been something I’ve enjoyed doing.
 My last blog was eating disorder recovery related.
 This was back when my eating disorder was my most prevalent mental illness.
-Blogging—and the network of bloggers I had met along the way, played a big role in my recovery (9+ years with no relapse) and helped hold myself accountable.
+Blogging—and the network of bloggers I had met along the way, played a big role in my recovery and helped hold me accountable.

 I don’t have all the answers.
-I won’t claim to.
+I will never claim to.
 I’m not a mental health expert (see our disclaimer).
-But I’ve been learning as I go with the help of my therapist, DBT skills, the support of my family & friends, the motivation I get from raising my son Bobby and of course, my Lord & Savior.”
+But I’ve been learning as I go with the help of my therapist, DBT skills, the support of my family & friends, the motivation I get from raising my son and of course, my Lord & Savior Jesus.”

 For People with BPD